-By following robotic process automation best practices, businesses can avoid many of the common mistakes that can occur when using robots.
+Businesses that follow robotic process automation best practices can avoid many of the common mistakes that can occur when using software robots and reap a variety of advantages that can reshape how they do business.

 The most common robotic process automation best practices are define the business process, Identify the tasks within the process that are suitable for automation, select the right software platform, and train and onboard employees on the new system.